t20/meetupslides/readme.md

     $ python app.py

-If you need help with getting the dev environment up and running, please feel free to contact me via github.
+If you need help with getting the dev environment up and running, please feel free to contact me via meetupslides.com/contact.